pmongeon/qsslab/content/project/role-of-journals-in-shaping-knowledge-and-communities/index.md

   preview_only: false

 talks:
-  - Mapping the Canadian library and information science research landscape
+  - "Mapping the Canadian library and information science research landscape"

 ---